May to December: Series 1

-Note: The original run of Series 1 had a different opening credits sequence, partly featuring an animated oak tree through the different seasons of the year, as well as a slightly different recording the theme song.
+Note: The original run of series 1 had a different opening credits sequence, partly featuring an animated oak tree through the different seasons of the year, as well as a slightly different recording of the theme song.
 A repeat run of the first series that began in August 1990 replaced these with the opening visuals from the second series (which had also incorporated a number of shots from the first series).
-All later repeats and subsequent DVD releases continue to use the second series version of the opening.
+All later repeats and subsequent DVD releases continue to use the second-series version of the opening.